siddheshbhere/supermarket_sales/README.md

 ### Cloud Scheduler

 Automate the execution of the data extraction and transformation scripts using Cloud Scheduler for periodic updates.
-(If required)
+(If required)</br>
+**Note:** For this solution we can utilize Cloud Storage trigger for cloud function as well

 ### Data Analytics